nuxeo/nuxeo-bench-site/content/infrastructure.md

 - 1 node for an SQL database or MongoDB
 - 1 node for the monitoring
 - 1 node to run the benchmark, this is done by a Jenkins slave

+And when using Kafka there is an additional machine.

 ## Configuration